 Beginning Of Puppetry Career

 In 1954, Jim Henson was in high school and began working at WTOP-TV.
-His job was to create puppets to be used on a Saturday-morning children's show.
-The name of the show was The Junior Morning Show.
+His job was to create puppets to be used on a Saturday-morning children's show: The Junior Morning Show.
 After graduating from high school, he attended the University of Maryland.
 As a university student, Henson took a puppetry class offered by the university's applied arts department.
-During his time, he created a five-minute show called Sam and Friends.
-It was a financial success.
+During his time, he created a five-minute show called Sam and Friends, which was a financial success.
 It included a prototype of his character Kermit the Frog.
 After Henson graduated from the University of Maryland, he was still conflicted about pursuing a career performing with puppets.
 Henson then decided to spend time in Europe.
 He was there for several months and became inspired by watching European puppet performers.
 Henson learned how the European puppet performers viewed their work as an art form.

 Sam And Friends Opportunities

 Jim Henson's program Sam and Friends was very popular in the late 1950s.
 It provided him with the opportunity to be a guest on many different variety shows and network talk shows.
 Henson was on The Ed Sullivan Show, The Jack Paar Program, The Steve Allen Show, and others.
 The national exposure created a following for his characters that grew throughout the 1960s.

 After returning from Europe, Jim Henson's company Muppets, Inc. produced a series of commercials for Wilkins Coffee company.
 These commercials were known for their slapstick violence that left viewers laughing.
 During this time, advertising agencies felt the only way to provide a successful message on television was with a hard sell technique.
 Henson's commercials proved there was another way to be successful.
 People were buying things because advertisements were able to make them laugh.